Home / Lebanese Recipes / Lebanese Kafta Kabobs with Tahini Sauce

-Lebanese Kafta Kebabs with Tahini Sauce
+Lebanese Kafta Kabobs with Tahini Sauce

-It’s hard to pick a favorite Lebanese dish but if you asked my husband and kids, it would be a tie between baked kibbeh and kafta kebabs.
-Both made with a base of ground meat and Lebanese spices, kafta is a bit quicker to make which is why it’s such an ideal weeknight dinner recipe.
+It’s hard to pick a favorite Lebanese dish but if you asked my husband and kids, it would be a tie between baked kibbeh and kafta kabobs.
+Both made with a base of ground meat and my Lebanese spices, kafta is a bit quicker to make which is why it’s such an ideal weeknight dinner recipe.

-The secret to making kafta kebabs is to pulse parsley and onion until finely minced in a high speed food processor.
+The secret to making kafta kabobs is to pulse parsley and onion until finely minced in a high speed food processor.
 If you don’t have a food processor, simply mince the onion and parsley as fine as possible with a sharp chef’s knife.

 Frequently Asked Questions:

-Where does kafta originate?
+Where does kafta originate from?

 Kafta comes in a variety of forms around the world including Turkey, Greece, India and Asia.
 Similar in texture to a meatball, it is most commonly made with ground meat, parsley, onion and spices.
 The Lebanese version also has cinnamon, nutmeg and all-spice but it’s just as good without.